 In the fall of 2009, we took the kids to visit Jackie, who is in her 80s and has cancer.
 She is the last surviving first cousin of my grandfather and we wanted to see her while she could still enjoy the visit.
 She lives in Pau in southwestern France, at the base of the Pyrenees Mountains that straddle France and Spain.
 She inherited the family’s ancestral home in a tiny village southeast of Pau in the Pyrénées-Atlantiques, where the cows are still brought through the streets to the communal water trough.

-There, in the chill evenings, by a toasty fire in the walk-in stone hearth, she would make us Jackie Soup and frites, washed down with local red wine, a fresh baguette and butter, and salad.
+There, in the chilly evenings, by a toasty fire in the walk-in stone hearth, she would make us Jackie Soup and frites, washed down with local red wine, a fresh baguette and butter, and salad.
 The ingredients are simple: fresh potatoes, a bit of carrot, onion, leek, “Quel que tu veux,” as Jackie would say, whatever you want, or have in the kitchen.
-Basically every ingredient can be substituted according to your tastes, you can add more greens, less potatoes, lose the leeks.
+Basically, every ingredient can be substituted according to your tastes, you can add more greens, fewer potatoes, lose the leeks.
 Let your fridge be your guide.

 - In a large stockpot, add the olive oil and butter on low heat.
 Add the chopped onion, garlic, leeks, and carrots.
 Stir occasionally while you wash and peel the potatoes.
 You can add them to the pot as they are cut.

 - Put on 6 cups of water (or broth) to boil in a separate pot.
 Stir all the veggies to coat with oil.
 Add just enough boiling water to cover the potatoes.

 - Add the 2 sprigs of thyme.
 Bring to a boil, then lower the flame to a gentle simmer.
 Cook for about 20 minutes, stirring occasionally (this soup will thicken from the bottom).